 Mental health has been close to my heart for a long time.
 I myself have experience what a big difference regular Shiatsu can make to a mind that is spinning.
 Therefore I am now also working to get Shiatsu known in the Mental Health society starting with introduction workshops and I gave Shiatsu on a volunteering basis at a Mental Health Charity.

-Besides Shiatsu, Yoga, Meditation, food and cooking are the biggest passions in my life, that guide and help me on my path.
+Besides Shiatsu, Meditation, Trees and Environmental Preservation are passions that guide me through my life and help me on my path.